Skip to main content Skip to main navigation Skip to search

 August 2025

-Since May 2025, the AHC AMR Task Group continued action on 3 tasks in the action plan that require government leadership:
+Since May 2025, the AHC AMR Task Group has continued action on 3 tasks in the action plan that require government leadership:

 • Creating a communication plan to help government stakeholders respond to questions regarding AMR in animals.